In Well Completion Work, “Turnkey” Isn’t Always the Answer

 The Downside of Service Sector M&A

-A company like Schlumberger typically will do a wide menu of services, including, say, hydraulic fracturing, water transfer, perforating, wireline, acidizing, pressure control, logging, and other jobs.
-But there are also smaller service companies that specialize in each of these functions.
-They, too, are available for the job.
+A company like Schlumberger typically offers a wide menu of services, including, say, hydraulic fracturing, water transfer, perforating, wireline, acidizing, pressure control, logging, and other jobs.
+Plus well completion efforts in general.
+But one can find smaller service companies that specialize in each of these functions.
+They, too, strive to get the job.
 They’re good at what they do.
 But they have to keep getting work if they’re to stay in the field.

 The major service companies, when they buy up these smaller entities, often just absorb that business’s client base and turn the work over to their existing crews.
 Sometimes the smaller company’s expertise gets cast off, because the big service company already has a full staff and a full fleet.

-So the process leads to less diversity in the service sector.
+So the process leads to less diversity in the well completion realm and the services sector in general.
 When the generalist firms buy up the specialist firms, that’s when the marketplace ends up with too few players.

 It doesn’t have to be that way.
 The oilfield doesn’t have to make these boom-and-bust swings, when consolidation transforms the landscape, only to be followed by ever-higher prices that then give rise, years later, to new crops of start-ups, and the whole cycle begins anew.
 No, stability can prevail if smaller service companies can keep themselves in the game.
 With more service companies in the mix, operators get more choices, and prices stay more favorable as well.

-The latest threat to the smaller independent service companies—the “niche” companies—is the effect of “bundling” of services, as offered by the giant corporations.
+The latest threat to the smaller independent service companies—the “niche” companies—comes from the effect of “bundling” of services, as offered by the giant corporations.
+Bundling shows up especially in the well completion end of things.

-These huge service companies often tell an operator that a bundled, turnkey package is what’s needed today.
-This is another way they pose a threat to the survival of smaller service operations.
+These huge oilfield service companies (and well completion companies) often tell an operator that a bundled, turnkey package is what’s needed today.
+This becomes another way they pose a threat to the survival of smaller service operations.
 When smaller, specialized companies cannot maintain a foothold—being squeezed out because they are not part of the “bundle”—they lose clientele.
 And they can become acquisition fodder for the big boys.
+(Another problem exists for niche firms, in the form of the competition they pose for one another.
+That challenge forms the subject of a different post on this website.)

-But there is a path of survival, and two wireline company leaders share that path.
+But a path of survival does exist, and two wireline company leaders share that path.
 Read on for our Q&A with Kelly Connally and Matt Hargett, both of Integrity Wireline.
 Connally is CEO and Hargett is Director of Operations.

 Hiring Vendors in O&G’s New Marketplace: A Q&A with Two Pros